fuchstraumer/fuchstraumer.github.io/_posts/2018-8-25-Vulkan-Resource-Plugin.md

     const gpu_image_resource_data_t* initial_data, const uint32_t _memory_type, void* user_data);
 {% endhighlight %}

-The parameters that I haven't directly addressed yet are those used to se the initial contents of the buffers - `gpu_resource_data_t` is a structure that holds a pointer to some data along with the size of said data, along with some memory alignment and pitch information members as required.
+The parameters that I haven't directly addressed yet are those used to set the initial contents of the buffers - `gpu_resource_data_t` is a structure that holds a pointer to some data along with the size of said data, along with some memory alignment and pitch information members as required.
 I unfortunately found out that a seperate, and more detailed, structure `gpu_image_resource_data_t` is effectively required in order for us to be able to set the initial data of images, however.
 We'll return to that shortly, however.
 The rest of the parameters should be fairly apparent - if we pass a `nullptr` for a `view_info` parameter, that resource's `ViewHandle` field won't be set as the view object won't be created (this will be pretty common with buffers, for example, unless we're using them as texel buffers).

 #### Setting Initial Resource Data